JuhisVain/RedPlanetConquest/README.md

 #

-Conquer mars, or possibly some other location
+Conquer Mars, or possibly some other location

 Requires NCurses.
 On Linux compiles with: